obrl-soil/mpspline2/README.md

 # mpspline2

-This package is standalone re-implementation of [`GSIF::mpspline()`](https://r-forge.r-project.org/scm/viewvc.php/pkg/R/mpspline.R?view=markup&revision=240&root=gsif), which applies a mass-preserving spline to soil attributes.
+This package is a standalone re-implementation of [`GSIF::mpspline()`](https://r-forge.r-project.org/scm/viewvc.php/pkg/R/mpspline.R?view=markup&revision=240&root=gsif), which applies a mass-preserving spline to soil attributes.
 Splining soil data is a safe way to make continuous down-profile estimates of